M E D I A T I O N 1 0 1

 explore solutions that actually work in real life

 You’re still in control.
-The mediator doesn’t “take sides,” and usually doesn’t decide who’s right or wrong.
+The mediator doesn’t “take sides,” and doesn’t decide who’s right or wrong.
 Their job is to help the conversation move forward in a productive, fair way.

 -